Loading Events

 Lucrezia Busa

-EU Commission, Head of Unit Markets, Competition and Roaming
+EU Commission, Head of Unit Markets, Competition and Roaming at DG CONNECT

 Head of Unit Markets, Competition and Roaming of the EU Commission.